ianhomer/dotfiles/TROUBLESHOOT.md

 ## Reset Alfred Preferences

-To change alfred to use local preferences, not synced one :
+To change Alfred to use local preferences, not synced one :

     mv ~/Library/Application\ Support/Alfred/prefs.json ~/tmp/alfred-prefs.json